...

 My father was ambitious about many things in his life, and he always pursued them with hard work and dedication.
 A quote by Joan of Arc reads, “A life without belief is a fate worse than death.”
 Through his life, I’ve come to learn that I must have ambitions to be able to achieve my dreams.
 Ambition drives people and, without it, one will lack purpose.
 He’s left me with this lesson for a reason, and I know that ambition is what is propelling me to do well in life even though my greatest source of inspiration has passed away.

-While ambition is a requirement to achieve your goals, working hard is what truly brings your plans to fruition.
+While ambition is a requirement to achieve your goals, working hard and self-discipline are what truly bring your plans to fruition.
 My father was always ready to get his hands dirty and work to get what he wanted.
 He has been a model, a counselor, a television show host, and more, before finally becoming a school vice principal— a position he loved and wanted but never expected, just because he worked hard.

 Growing up, both of my parents imbued a lot of lessons into my sister and I. One of those vital lessons was to be respectful.
 Respect is often lost for various reasons but my father taught me to be respectful, not only to elders, but to everyone.
 And I have always observed that when I am respectful, I am respected back as well.
 I will always remember this lesson explained on a day when I wasn’t feeling my best.
 I had a tough time at school and refused to talk to my grandparents on the phone.
 My father told me to be respectful towards them by just greeting them, since they made the effort to call their grandchild.
 I hope to continue being respectful as my father taught me to be.